ehsan-maleki/serilog-sinks-elastic-ecs-logstash/README.md

 # Welcome
-## Serilog Sink for Logstash based in Elasticsearch ECS standard
+#### Serilog Sink for Logstash based on Elasticsearch ECS standard

 Please take a look to source.

+This readme will be completed soon.